 Add a spritz of lemon juice or lime juice to your low-carb protein shake for a citrusy kick.

 How to Make a Berry Keto Smoothie

 This smoothie is pretty simple to make, just place all ingredients into the blender and mix until well combined.
-It takes 2 minutes of prep time and with some time to blend, the total time should be about 5 minutes.

 Add in sweeteners if you so choose and adjust to your taste.
 You can add more liquid if the smoothie is too thick or add a thickening agent, like avocado if it’s too thin.

 A great option to make your mornings less hectic is to fill individual bags with the fruit and veggies then place them in the freezer.
 Pull out in the morning, add the other ingredients to the blender, and voila! you are ready to go.
 Or make it the night before, pour into an airtight container, and store in the refrigerator overnight.Print

 This triple berry keto smoothie recipe is a great gluten-free, low carb breakfast smoothie, a perfect way to start your day.
 The ingredients in this low carb smoothie keto recipe will not only help you stay in ketosis but contain nutrients like fiber, which can satisfy your appetite, curbing cravings for a post-breakfast snack.